 Again, this one is made only with human grade food in a facility in the USA and is non-GMO and free from artificial preservatives.
 The white fish is certified sustainable by the Marine Stewardship Council (MSC).

-Honest Kitchen also make a Love (View on Amazon) mix which includes beef as well as mixes featuring turkey (View on Amazon) and chicken (View on Amazon).
+The Honest Kitchen also make a Love mix (View Price on Walmart) which includes beef as well as mixes featuring turkey (View Price on Amazon) and chicken (View Price on Amazon).
 Given the risk of protein sensitization and the environmental and animal ethics of these mixes, I’m not explicitly recommending them, even though they are arguably healthier and more sustainable than almost all other dog food featuring animal products.

 Highlight: Well-sourced ingredients free of derivatives, filler, and preservatives.
 The dry food formulas include built-in joint care nutrients that make it a top choice for those of us with senior dogs.